 And when excess water runs through your soil some minerals and fertilizers are also lost.
 This process will over time help balance and correct high levels of fertilizers in a completely natural way.

 Bonus: Cover crops convert organic matter to goodness

 Cover crops are simply put crops that are planted to cover your garden beds rather than to be harvested.
-Benefits of cover crops include protecting against soil erosion, weeds, pests, diseases as well as improving your soil as they decompose.
+The benefits of cover crops include protecting against soil erosion, weeds, pests, and diseases as well as improving your soil as they decompose.